-- History-students show knowledge of how significant events and developments have impact and play a role in constituting other communities in the region over different periods of time and in different places - Geography- students are able to show knowledge of the earth, its properties and how such are related to human interactions as well as between human societies and the natural environment - National Identity- students show sense of belonging and loyalty to their country and society.
-Students are able to share the basis and different forms and duties of the government and role of members of the society - Economics-Students understand how markets operate and the role of government in the development of national economy.
+History-students show knowledge of how significant events and developments have impact and play a role in constituting other communities in the region over different periods of time and in different places

+Civics- Rights and privileges of belonging to communities inside and outside of UAE.
+The factors that shape nations and governing structures both locally and globally.
+Geography- students are able to show knowledge of the earth, its properties and how such are related to human interactions as well as between human societies and the natural environment

+National Identity- students show sense of belonging and loyalty to their country and society.
+Students are able to share the basis and different forms and duties of the government and role of members of the society

+Economics-Students understand the role of government in developing national and international economies.

+UAE Culture, Heritage and Tolerance-Identify milestones of UAE national development and elements of its heritage.
+Explain the responsibilities and privileges of living in the UAE and demonstrate a sense of belonging to the UAE community

-Assessment methods are both summative (tests, major projects, and presentations) and formative (quizzes, discussions, role-plays, and other class activities.)
+Assessment methods are both summative (Mid Term and Unit tests, Research Based tasks, and presentations) and formative (quizzes, discussions, role-plays, and other class activities)

-Faculty: English Leader: Reema Mughis
+Faculty: English Leader: Sara Inayat